 What is Amazon Security Lake?

-Amazon Security Lake is a centralized security data lake that automatically collects, normalizes, and stores log and event data from AWS services, SaaS providers, and on-premises sources.
-The service uses the Open Cybersecurity Schema Framework (OCSF) to bring data from different sources into a unified format.
+Amazon Security Lake is a fully managed security data lake that automatically collects, normalizes, and stores log and event data from AWS services, SaaS providers, on-premises systems, and other sources in your own AWS account.
+The service uses the Open Cybersecurity Schema Framework (OCSF) to bring data from different sources into a unified, open schema.

 Core Features

-- OCSF Normalization: Automatic conversion of all security data into the open OCSF format
+- OCSF Normalization: Automatic conversion of natively supported AWS security data into the open OCSF schema and Parquet format

-- Native AWS Integration: Automatic collection of CloudTrail, VPC Flow Logs, Route 53, and Security Hub data
+- Native AWS Integration: Automatic collection of CloudTrail, EKS audit log, Route 53 resolver, Security Hub, VPC Flow Log, and WAFv2 data

-- Multi-Account and Multi-Region: Centralization across AWS Organizations
+- Multi-Account and Multi-Region: Centralization across AWS Organizations, including rollup regions for data residency requirements

 Typical Use Cases

 Security Operations Center (SOC): Security teams analyze all security data in one central location.
-OCSF normalization eliminates the need to manually correlate different log formats.
+OCSF normalization reduces the effort of manually correlating different log formats.

-Threat Hunting: Security analysts search historical security data using Athena or other query tools.
-The unified data structure significantly accelerates investigations.
+Threat Hunting: Security analysts search historical security data using Amazon Athena, Amazon Redshift, or other query tools.
+The unified data structure accelerates investigations.

-Compliance Reporting: Regulated organizations use Security Lake as a central source for audit trails and compliance evidence across all AWS accounts.
+Compliance Reporting: Organizations with regulatory requirements use Security Lake as a central source for audit trails and compliance evidence across multiple AWS accounts and regions.

 Benefits

-- Unified data format eliminates silos between security tools
+- Unified data format reduces silos between security tools

 Integration with innFactory

-As an AWS Reseller, innFactory supports you with Amazon Security Lake: architecture design for multi-account setups, third-party source integration, analytics pipeline development, and compliance reporting.
+As an AWS Reseller, innFactory supports you with Amazon Security Lake: architecture design for multi-account and multi-region setups, integration of third-party and custom sources, analytics pipeline development, and compliance reporting.

 Typical Use Cases